How to Help Your Child with ADHD Focus - Parent's Strategy Guide

 The difficulties in raising a child with attention-deficit/hyperactivity disorder (ADHD) go beyond what most parents can handle.
 Many turn to doctors for both advice and treatment and still have trouble getting a grip at home.

-Furthermore, most doctors will advise you to put your child on medication.
-Considering some ADHD medication is highly addictive and can be detrimental to a developing brain, we highly advise you take on strategies of your own before receiving a prescription.¹
+Most doctors will advise you to put your child on medication.
+However, medication can be addictive and detrimental to a developing brain. ¹ As such, you may want to create parental strategies before receiving a prescription.

 Where Do Kids with ADHD Struggle?

-If you can identify where your child struggles most, you’ll have more of an ability to help them.
-It’s important to note that ADHD affects every child differently.
+It’s easier to help your child when you can identify where they struggle most.
+Remember that ADHD affects every child differently.
 Therefore, not everything mentioned below will relate to your specific case.

 Here are the four areas of life where children with ADHD struggle most:

-As a parent, it can be really difficult to see your child struggling to make friends or be apart of a group.
-Keep in mind that these struggles are not his/her fault.
-Rather, they are products of impulsive behavior.²
+As a parent, it’s hard to see your child struggle to make friends or be a part of a group.
+Keep in mind that these struggles are not their fault.
+Rather, they are products of impulsive behavior. ²

-If you’ve been raising a child with ADHD for some time now, you’re well aware of the mess s/he can make.
-In effect, s/he has lost items of importance from time to time, such as homework, his/her favorite toy, or a cell phone.
+If you’ve been raising a child with ADHD, you’re well aware of the mess they can make.
+Furthermore, they may sometimes lose items of importance, such as homework, their favorite toy, or a cell phone. ³

-Make a check-list of everything s/he needs on a daily basis.
-From there, keep track of these items and influence the importance of them to your child.
+To keep up with your child, make a check-list of everything they need daily.
+From there, keep track of these items and influence their importance to your child.

 REMEMBER: Most children with ADHD want to finish a specific task.
 They simply can’t find it in themselves to do so out of their ADHD symptoms.

-1. Be Mindful with Your Child – By this, we’re advising you to practice meditation or breathing techniques with your child to produce mindfulness.
-These techniques have proven to help children better their behavior and potential to focus.³
+By this, we advise you to practice meditation or breathing techniques with your child to produce mindfulness.
+These techniques have proven to help children better their behavior and potential to focus. ⁵

-2. Give Your Child a Time Limit – Before you even begin a project, make sure your child knows s/he has a time limit to either complete the project or stay focused on it.
-These timers are a great way to allow your child to understand when they’re allowed to take a break and will most likely influence them to get more done within the timeframe you set.
+Before you even begin a project, ensure your child knows they have a time limit for completion.
+This timer is a great way to allow your child to understand when they’re allowed to take a break.
+It will also most likely influence them to get more done within their time.

-5. Keep an Open Mind – As you try to get your child to focus on a task, you may find s/he is more adaptable to a technique not mentioned here.
+As you try to get your child to focus on a task, you may find they’re more adaptable to a technique not mentioned here.
 If so, go with it.
 Be open to other ways of helping your child out.

 Talking with Your Child

-A key element in helping your child properly develop is proper communication.
-This will not only allow you to get across ideas of your own but also learn where your child may be going wrong.
+A key element to helping your child is developing proper communication.
+This will allow you to get across your ideas and learn where your child may be going wrong.

 • “What do you think helps you focus?”